henih/dev-logs/README.md

 - Worked on my E-commerce SQL DB project for CFG
 - Check that my tables are normalized, finalized the ER Diagram, created a stored function and procedure and some views.

+### 09-02-2024

+- Learned how to store data in Firestore DB with NO-SQL